 Refusal of Informed Consent

 When the DEA registrant has refused to give his informed consent, the DEA then has to get an inspection warrant from the Federal Court.
 These types of warrants are commonly issued by the courts without a problem.

-When Presented with a Warrant
+When Presented with an Administrative Search Warrant

 When you receive an administrative search warrant, you should contact an attorney right away.
 Do not refuse to comply with having the search done or you could be arrested.

-Noncompliance with the CSA on a DEA Audit
+Non-compliance with the CSA on a DEA Audit

 After a DEA audit is done and any noncompliance found, the DEA issues a report which details the issues that have been considered noncompliant to the Controlled Substances Act (CSA).
 The whole matter can be referred to the Department of Justice and criminal prosecution begun.
 Violations result in ever increasing penalties, from a Letter of Admonition to a prison sentence.